nicolastonon/IPHCFlatTree/README.md

 # Tools needed for AK10 jet collection
 git clone https://github.com/cms-jet/JetToolbox JMEAnalysis/JetToolbox

-# Egamma ID
-git cms-merge-topic ikrav:egm_id_7.4.12_v1

-# Switch to particular release, otherwise ignore these lines to use the HEAD
+# Switch to particular release (if you don't want to use the HEAD version)
 cd IPHCFlatTree
-git checkout Akoula-patch1
+git checkout Akoula-patch3
 cd ../

 # Compile the monster